philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 (Control-u then 1 then 0 then the down arrow key) goes down 10 lines.
 You can do the same by calling the function explicitly with `C-u 1 0 M-x forward-line`.

-Note that using the universal argument does not work for all commands, but when it works it is generally faster: you call the command one time with an argument N instead of calling it N times with no argument.

 ### Registers

 Registers are used for saving temporary data in the current session.
 They can